For Canelo Alvarez, ‘discipline’ is the only secret to success

 Sixteen years after turning professional, Alvarez’s motivation remains undiminished.
 In a sport that drains the spirit – and even the health – from its competitors, that is the rarest feat

-When Alvarez faces Canelo Plant in the early hours of Sunday morning at the MGM Grand - sixteen years after turning professional and a decade since first becoming a world champion - it will mark another milestone in a career not just of immense success but astonishing longevity.
+When Alvarez faces Caleb Plant in the early hours of Sunday morning at the MGM Grand – 16 years after turning professional and a decade since first becoming a world champion – it will mark another milestone in a career not just of immense success but astonishing longevity.
 After all, if only a precious few fighters will ever complete the ascent from a dingy gym to boxing’s peak, a far smaller proportion are able to sustain those heights.
 It’s only natural that, in a brutal sport that bears such grave risks, recognition and wealth should appease the fire that forged the path out of the wilderness.

 What makes Alvarez so unique in the modern day is that, although boxing might have offered a form of protection from the bullies in Guadalajara, who taunted his ginger hair, freckles and fair skin, it was never an escape.
 There is an inclination to see the sport’s protagonists as young men seeking refuge, but the love Alvarez felt when he first stepped in a ring hasn’t diminished.
 He is one of the world’s wealthiest athletes, aligned with a fleet of designer brands and boasting a motorcade of luxury sportscars.
 And yet, since suffering the sole defeat of his career against Floyd Mayweather in 2014, he has beaten 14 different opponents and gleaned fragments of skill from each.
 The version of Alvarez who faces Plant will be the most refined, explosive and deadly the public has ever seen.